 At this point you can add another new dombus device, and change its address in the same way.

-- DomBusTH: how to fix it?
+- DomBusTH: how to mount and fix it?

 Please keep in mind that: